 My gaze in the first instance was drawn away.
 Approaching me along a sidewalk considerably narrowed by the new landscaping, getting close, came a lean man, poorly dressed, and another cigarette.
 With the universally sloppy and infantile male manner of clothing themselves in this era, the difficulty of telling man from shambling madman is no joke at the best of times; and now with none of them grooming, another marker is lost.
 This unshaven man’s eyes on me were hostile but it might have been my heirloom handkerchief mask he disliked—or coveted badly.
 He had no mask of his own.
 A former smoker, I held my breath as we passed.
 The strange thing was that he appeared to me to be entirely brown—though he was a white-skinned man in clothes of various colors—I saw brown when I looked at him, as if he were under aged varnish.
 I exhaled several steps later, safely past his cloud.

-The corner of the avenue felt almost thronged, what with the lifeless MTA construction site and its big barriers squeezing everyone tighter against the aluminum walls hiding the shops.
+The corner of the avenue felt almost thronged, what with the reinforced fences around the lifeless MTA construction site squeezing everyone tighter against the aluminum barriers that hid the consecutive shopfronts.
 Right away the hostile man phenomenon recurred.
 Waiting at the bus stop, walking past, or simply loitering on the corner to be near the liquor store now that the station entrance steps outside aren’t there to sit on, the five or six men who weren’t wearing masks looked like living coffee stains to me among the rest; as if I were the pilot of a boat and they the brackish shallows.

 Unsafe, potential source of infection: you, man without a mask, sitting on the empty plywood bouquet display at the shuttered florist’s, are you too drunk or too lazy or too weak with viral symptoms to stand?
 He glanced up at me, his eyes not dull but hopeless.
 He looked like a Peter Lorre character posing for a sepia print.
 It occurred to me that I might be witnessing how, for self-defense in times of epidemic, the human mind adapts and adds another gel sheet to the perceptions—one for uncleanliness.
 Sadly in my case this shows up as brown, which looked to be everywhere.
 My mouth beneath the handkerchief started to feel gigantic and as open as baleen to plankton and pollution.